Sigma88/Stockalike/ForumThread.md

 # *Stock-alike Solar System*

+Kopernicus is a wonderful mod, and there are a lot of great planets out there.
+This mod will rearrange bodies from many different planet packs in order to create a Kerbal analogue of the Real Solar System

 ## System Description

 This mod rearranges bodies from other mods to reproduce the Solar System but with a Kerbal style.